 - 12.7.1.
 Administrative.
+(Refer to Appendix M containing Attachment 5.a. to Pre-arbitration Settlement Agreement dated September 27, 2005.)
 When the supervisor believes that the best interests of the District, the pupils, or the unit member will be served by an administrative transfer, he/she shall file with the appropriate division head a written request stating the reason(s) for such a transfer.
 The reason(s) shall not be arbitrary or capricious.
 The unit member will be entitled to the following elements of due process: - 12.7.1.1.
 Before the request for administrative transfer is acted upon, the supervisor shall advise the unit member through a personal interview and in writing that an administrative transfer is being recommended and the reasons therefor. - 12.7.1.2.
 The appropriate division administrator(s) shall, upon request, meet with the unit member to discuss the proposed administrative transfer. - 12.7.1.3.
 The appropriate division administrator(s) will determine whether the administrative transfer should be made. - 12.7.1.4.
 Administrative transfers may be appealed through the grievance procedure. - 12.7.2.
 Extended-Day Service.
 A unit member who is employed, transferred, or retained in a protected key position to provide extended-day service may be involuntarily transferred if he/she refuses to provide such service within five (5) years of such employment, transfer or retention.
 This Section does not apply to high school physical education teachers who may be administratively transferred under Section 12.7.1. unless there is a qualified and available teacher on site to fulfill the coaching responsibilities. - 12.7.3.
 Reduction of Staff.
-Involuntary transfers to reduce staff may be made at the end of the school year based upon enrollment estimates and during the year based upon actual enrollments.
+Involuntary transfers to reduce saff may be made at the end of the school year based upon enrollment estimates and during the year based upon actual enrollments.
 The supervisor shall determine the level (K-3, 4-6), the subject area, or program to be reduced.
 Elementary site administrators shall poll their staffs as to qualifications for and interest in changing levels.